- This event has passed.

 Stage Fright Four spine-chilling tales woven in the moonlight on All Hallows' Eve

-A small company of costumed actors read short tales of the macabre from the stage of the John Drew Backyard Theater, complimented by eerie sound, mystifying lights, haunting projections plus some truly terrifying surprises.
+A small company of costumed actors read short tales of the macabre by Septimus Dale, B.C.
+Bridges, Richard Matheson and Neil Gaiman from the stage of the John Drew Backyard Theater, complimented by eerie sound, mystifying lights, haunting projections plus some truly startling surprises.
 The performance is approximately one hour of sheer, socially-distanced dread.
 Directed by the John Drew Theater’s Artistic Director Josh Gladstone, who previously created Guild Hall’s popular Ghouled Hall immersive events as well as having co-produced with Kate Mueth The Haunt at Mulford Farm, which ran on Main Street for several Halloweens in recent years.

 Lighting Design by Sebastian Paczynski